 Coming with features such as Hill Start Assist, Apple CarPlay and Android Auto, along with Nissan Intelligent Mobility to keep you running smoothly, the Navara also has a 3,500kg towing capacity on all models, helping you to take what you need, whether it’s for the weekend or the worksite.
 Additionally, the Navara comes equipped with an Active Brake Limited Slip (ABLS) to deliver equal power to both rear wheels to boost traction over tricky terrain, perhaps making the Nissan Navara that weekend companion you’ve been looking for.

-The ute from German manufacturer Volkswagen, the Amarok has been in production since 2010, with the model selling more than 500 units in September.
-The Amarok range includes models such as the Highline, Sportline, Core, Canyon and Ultimate, with most sporting a V6 engine, although some come with a four-cylinder variant.
+A ute from German manufacturer Volkswagen, the Amarok has been in production since 2010, with the model selling 143 new units in December.
+The Amarok range includes models such as the Highline, Sportline, Core, Canyon and Ultimate, with most sporting a V6 engine, although some utes come with a four-cylinder variant.

 The Amarok includes features such as Mechanical Differential Lock to help you in off-road conditions, along with a 911kg payload and four-wheel disc brakes for increased safety and maneuverability in tight areas.
 The Amarok also features a 6.3inch media system, ergonomic seats and Nappa leather coming standard with the Ultimate range.

-Selling over 200 units in September, the flagship model for Chinese brand Great Wall, the Steed – otherwise known as the Wingle – is available as a 4×2 or 4×4 model, as well as single cab or dual cab varieties.
-The base version of the Steed comes with a 2L turbo diesel engine with 6speed manual transmission, capable of pumping out 110kW of power to help you get the job done, whether you’re on the job site or out on the open road.
+Selling over 140 units in December, the flagship model for Chinese brand Great Wall, the Steed – otherwise known as the Wingle – is available as a 4×2 or 4×4 model, as well as single cab or dual cab varieties.
+The base version of the Steed comes with a 2L turbo diesel engine with 6speed manual transmission, capable of pumping out 110kW of power to help you get the job done, whether you’re on the site or the open road.

 Select Steed models can also handle a one tonne payload, and come equipped with heated front Comfort-Tek seats, with all dual cab Steed models featuring Bosch Electromagnetic Stability Program for additional safety and control, along with Electronic Brakeforce Distribution.
 There are also multiple accessories available, such as roof racks, nudge bars and tow bars to help you kit out your ride for what you need.

-Despite a massive jump in sales in the month of March due to the news of the Holden brand looking to be axed, the Colorado ute saw a drop in sales in September, selling 111 units.
-With a 2.8L diesel engine, up to 147kW of power and a 3.5 tonne towing capacity, the Holden Colorado has plenty to offer for both work and play.
+Despite a massive jump in sales in the month of March 2020 due to the news of the Holden brand looking to be axed, the Colorado ute only sold 27 units in December.
+With its 2.8L diesel engine, up to 147kW of power and a 3.5 tonne towing capacity, the Holden Colorado has plenty to offer for both work and play.